hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/hamlet-hello-api.md

 The configuration section called `Services` defines subcomponents which belong to the parent ecshost component but also have their own configuration and state independent from the parent.

-The Containers section then defines the containers required within this service.
-We've set CPU and memory limits along with an Image.
-Hamlet supports images from public container registries, like this one and also supports providing Dockerfiles which hamlet will build and mange the image for.
-In both cases the image is copied to a local container registry within your account, this ensures that your application doesn't depend on an external service to run the container.
+The containers section then defines the containers required within this service.
+We've set CPU and memory limits along with an image. hamlet supports images from public container registries, like this one and also supports providing Dockerfiles which hamlet will build and manage the image for.
+In both cases the image is copied to a local container registry within your account; this ensures that your application doesn't depend on an external service to run the container.

 ## Next Step

-At the moment there isn't a way to access our API via HTTP to see where it is saying hello from.
+At this stage we can't access our API via HTTP to see where it is saying hello from.
 The next step is to make it available over the internet with the [load balancer deployment](loadbalancer-deployment).